 Woodbury is a decidedly white-collar town, with fully 88.22% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Woodbury is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Woodbury who work in management occupations (15.23%), teaching (13.86%), and sales jobs (10.70%).

 Also of interest is that Woodbury has more people living here who work in computers and math than 95% of the places in the US.

-Telecommuters are a relatively large percentage of the workforce: 11.27% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 9.52% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 The people who call Woodbury home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Woodbury residents report their race to be White, followed by Asian.
-Important ancestries of people in Woodbury include Italian, English, German, and Polish.
+Important ancestries of people in Woodbury include Irish, Italian, English, German, and Polish.

 The most common language spoken in Woodbury is English.
 Other important languages spoken here include Spanish and Langs. of India.